 The following conditions will each halve the amount of time an invention's construction requires, and all such halving will stack: having a lab assistant, having an assistant whose Reason is within 1 CS of the inventor's, having blueprints to or a working (at some point, anyway) model of the item to be built, or working non-stop - save for required pauses to eat, sleep, and attend to other biological concerns.

-On the other hand, there are conditions that can actively hinder the completion of a would-be invention, each of which double the amount of time required to finish the project.
+Similarly, there are conditions that can actively hinder the completion of a would-be invention, each of which double the amount of time required to finish the project.
 Also stacking, such conditions include each doubling in size of a given invention above one area in size, working from false or fraudulent data, or utilizing a work crew suffering from low morale.

 An inventor can only work on the creation of one item at a time.
-This is the case even when working on sub-assemblies of an overall project, those which come into being as a compartmentalization of one's project in order to lower the overall tech rank they must attempt invention FEAT rolls against.
+This is the case even when working on sub-assemblies of an overall project, those which come into being as a compartmentalization of one's project to lower the overall tech rank they must attempt invention FEAT rolls against.
 It's simply too difficult to innovate on multiple projects simultaneously, no matter how clever a body is.

 Success or Failure